Capital-News-Service/case-search-bot/README.md

 S3 Bucket - holds cases.json file containing the most recent searchs results to compare our current search to

-On run
+On run steps
-Step 1) Load in config data from key file.
+1. Load in config data from key file.
 Happens at top of page.
-Step 2) Get a authenitcated cookie to use for our searches.
+2. Get a authenitcated cookie to use for our searches.
 In getCookie.
-Step 3) Do a search for results from last day that fit your search.
+3. Do a search for results from last day that fit your search.
 In getPage.
-Step 4) Collect these searches if they are the right case type.
+4. Collect these searches if they are the right case type.
 In getPage.
-Step 5) Load in last search results.
+5. Load in last search results.
 In compare_cases.
 (If there are no old results just run send_alert on all new cases, this is for the first ever run)
-Step 6) Compare new and old search results, if they are different continue.
+6. Compare new and old search results, if they are different continue.
 In compare_cases.
-Step 7) For new unique cases load individual case pages.
+7. For new unique cases load individual case pages.
 In getSingleCase.
-Step 8) Read page and gather information and charges list.
+8. Read page and gather information and charges list.
 We read the page here so we can minimize the number of page loads.
 In getSingleCase.
-Step 9) If any charges are in our list of cjis codes build and send message to slack.
+9. If any charges are in our list of cjis codes build and send message to slack.
 In send_alert.
-Step 10) Save new results as old.
+10. Save new results as old.
 In compare_cases.

 # Config

 Here is what the condfig.json file should look like :

 ```
+{
-{"urls": [""],
+  "urls": [""],
   "db_access_key" : "",
   "db_secret_key" : "",
   "db_bucket_name" : "",
   "db_object_key" : "",
   "codes" : ["1_0990", "1_1107", "2_0910", "2_0920", "1_0910", "1_0911", "1_0909", "1_1611", "1_0900", "1_0693", "1_0755", "1_1436", "1_0880", "1_0879", "_0488", "1-1415","1-1420"],
   "partyType" : "DEF",
   "county" : "ANNE ARUNDEL COUNTY",
   "site" : "CRIMINAL",
   "company" : "N",
-"courtSystem" : "B"} .
+  "courtSystem" : "B"
+}
 ```

 Modify for your preferences.